• Home • Files • Structures • Download

 Parameters:

-ptsPortV pointer to CAN port handle
+ptsPortV Pointer to CAN port structure

-pfnRcvHandler pointer to callback function for receive interrupt
+pfnRcvHandler Pointer to callback function for receive interrupt

-pfnTrmHandler pointer to callback function for transmit interrupt
+pfnTrmHandler Pointer to callback function for transmit interrupt

-pfnErrHandler pointer to callback function for error interrupt
+pfnErrHandler Pointer to callback function for error interrupt

 Returns: